syncfusion-content/install-docs/Common/Essential-Studio/Installation/Source-Code.md

     N> The Completed screen will be displayed once the selected platform is installed.

-6. Select the **Run Build Manager** check box to launch the Build Manager once installation completed.
+6. Select the **Run Build Manager (Desktop and EJ1 Web Platforms)** check box to launch the Build Manager once installation completed.
+Select the **Run Blazor Build Manager** check box to launch the Blazor Build Manager once installation completed.
 Select **Explore Source** check box to get into the source location.

+    N> From 2022 Volume 1 release, Syncfusion provided new option to **Run Blazor Build Manager** check box to launch the Blazor Build Manager Utility.

 7. Click the Finish button.
 Essential Studio Source Code Add On is installed in your machine.